In technology industries, the single biggest strategic maneuver one can make is to employ a "disruptive" strategy.

 Let me give you my take on this massive war between Amazon and the rest of the book industry.
 Yes, these other parties are feeling threatened.

-But, the only question the matters strategically is: "What adds the most value to customers?"
+But, the only question that matters strategically is: "What adds the most value to customers?"

 The entire book publishing industry exists for one reason and one reason only.
 To get great books into the hands of people who want to read them.
 That's it.